Rasheedat71/simple_shell/README.md

 - wait3 (man 2 wait3)
 - wait4 (man 2 wait4)
 - write (man 2 write)

-Project Compilation
+How the Project is Compiled

-You can compile our shell using:
+We compile our shell using:

 gcc -Wall -Werror -Wextra -pedantic *.c -o hsh

 Testing

 Our shell should work like this in interactive mode:

 $ ./hsh